-Unless otherwise stated or unless the context otherwise requires, the terms "we," "us," "our," and "MCAC" refer to Mountain Crest Acquisition Corp, a Delaware corporation, and the term "Combined Company" refers to the company following the consummation of the Business Combination.
-In this prospectus:
+Unless otherwise stated in this proxy statement, the terms, "we," "us," "our" or "MCAC" refer to Mountain Crest Acquisition Corp., a Delaware corporation.
+Further, in this document:

-- "Board" means the board of directors of MCAC. - "Business Combination" means the transactions contemplated under the Merger Agreement. - "Certificate of Incorporation" means MCAC's Amended and Restated Certificate of Incorporation. - "Chardan" means Chardan Capital Markets, LLC, MCAC's underwriter in the IPO. - "Closing" means the closing of the Business Combination. - "Closing Date" means date of the consummation of the Business Combination. - "Code" means the Internal Revenue Code of 1986, as amended. - "Combined Company" means PLBY Group, Inc. after the Business Combination. - "Common Stock" means the shares of Common Stock, par value \$0.0001 per share, of MCAC. - "Continental" means Continental Stock Transfer & Trust Company, MCAC's transfer agent. - "DGCL" means Delaware General Corporation Law. - "Effective Time" means the time at which the Merger becomes effective. - "Exchange Act" means the Securities Exchange Act of 1934, as amended. - "GAAP" means accounting principles generally accepted in the United States of America. - "Initial Stockholders" means the Sponsor and the officers and directors of MCAC. - "IPO" refers to the initial public offering of 5,000,000 units of MCAC consummated on June 9, 2020. - "Insider Shares" means the 1,437,450 shares of Common Stock. - "MCAC Units" means the units that were issued in the IPO, each consisting of one share of Common Stock and one right to receive one-tenth (1/10) of a MCAC share of Common Stock. - "MCAC Rights" means the right to receive one-tenth (1/10) of a share of Common Stock underlying the MCAC Units. - "Merger Agreement" means that certain agreement and plan of merger, dated as of September 30, 2020, by and among MCAC, Merger Sub, Playboy and Suying Liu (solely for purposes of Section 7.2 and Article XI of the Merger Agreement). - "Merger Consideration" means Closing Payment Shares (as defined herein), subject to any Net Debt (as defined herein) adjustment. - "Merger Sub" means MCAC Merger Sub Inc., a Delaware corporation and wholly-owned subsidiary of MCAC. - "Organizational Documents" means certificate of incorporation and bylaws. - "PIPE Investment" means the private placement of 5,000,000 shares of Common Stock for an aggregate of \$50,000,000 in a private placement immediately prior to the Closing. - "Playboy" means Playboy Enterprises, Inc., a Delaware corporation. - "Private Units" means the 355,241 units sold to the Sponsor and Chardan, in the aggregate, in private placements that occurred contemporaneously with the IPO and the exercise of Chardan's overallotment option.
+- "Board" means the board of directors of MCAC. - "Business Combination" means the transactions contemplated under the Merger Agreement. - "Certificate of Incorporation" means MCAC's Amended and Restated Certificate of Incorporation. - "Chardan" means Chardan Capital Markets, LLC, MCAC's underwriter in the IPO. - "Closing Date" means date of the consummation of the Business Combination. - "Code" means the Internal Revenue Code of 1986, as amended. - "Combined Company" means Playboy Group, Inc. after the Business Combination. - "Common Stock" means the shares of Common Stock, par value \$0.0001 per share, of MCAC. - "Continental" means Continental Stock Transfer & Trust Company, MCAC's transfer agent. - "DGCL" means the Delaware General Corporation Law. - "Effective Time" means the time at which the Merger becomes effective. - "Exchange Act" means the Securities Exchange Act of 1934, as amended. - "GAAP" means accounting principles generally accepted in the United States of America. - "HSR Act" means Hart-Scott-Rodino Antitrust Improvement Act. - "Initial Stockholders" means the Sponsor and the officers and directors of MCAC. - "IPO" refers to the initial public offering of 5,000,000 units of MCAC consummated on June 9, 2020. - "Insider Shares" means the 1,437,450 shares of Common Stock. - "Merger Consideration" means Closing Payment Shares, subject to any Net Debt adjustment. - "MCAC Units" means the units that were issued in the IPO, each consisting of one share of Common Stock and one right to receive one-tenth (1/10) of a MCAC share of Common Stock. - "MCAC Rights" means the right to receive one-tenth (1/10) of a share of Common Stock underlying the MCAC Units. - "Merger Agreement" means that certain agreement and plan of merger, dated as of September 30, 2020, by and among MCAC, Merger Sub, Playboy and Suying Liu (solely for purposes of Section 7.2 and Article XI of the Merger Agreement). - "Merger Sub" means MCAC Merger Sub Inc., a Delaware corporation and wholly-owned subsidiary of MCAC. - "Organizational Documents" means certificate of incorporation and bylaws. - "PIPE Investment" means the private placement of 5,000,000 shares of Common Stock for an aggregate of \$50,000,000 in a private placement immediately prior to the closing of the Business Combination. - "Playboy" means Playboy Enterprises, Inc., a Delaware corporation. - "Private Units" means the 355,241 units sold to the Sponsor and Chardan, in the aggregate, in private placements that occurred contemporaneously with the IPO and the exercise of Chardan's overallotment option. - "RT" means RT-ICON Holdings LLC, a Delaware limited liability company, together with its affiliates and its and their successors and assigns (other than the Combined Company and its subsidiaries).

-- "RT" means RT-ICON Holdings LLC, a Delaware limited liability company, together with its affiliates and its and their successors and assigns (other than the Combined Company and its subsidiaries). - "RSU" means restricted stock unit awards of Playboy. - "SEC" means the U.S. Securities and Exchange Commission. - "Securities Act" means the Securities Act of 1933, as amended. - "Sponsor" means Sunlight Global Investment LLC. - "Underwriting Agreement" means the Underwriting Agreement, dated June 4, 2020, by and between the MCAC and Chardan. - "Yandy" means Yandy Enterprises LLC, a wholly-owned subsidiary of Playboy.
+- "RSU" means restricted stock unit awards of Playboy. - "SEC" means the U.S. Securities and Exchange Commission. - "Securities Act" means the Securities Act of 1933, as amended. - "Sponsor" means Sunlight Global Investment LLC. - "Underwriting Agreement" means the Underwriting Agreement, dated June 4, 2020, by and between the MCAC and Chardan. - "Yandy" means Yandy Enterprises LLC, a wholly-owned subsidiary of Playboy.